-The course combines theoretical linear algebra (Leon) with hands-on experience (Hill, and the software package Matlab).
+The course combines theoretical linear algebra (Leon) with hands-on experience (Hill & Zitarelli, and the software package Matlab).
 All classes are held in a MacIntosh Lab.
-Chapters 1-3 and the first half of each of chapters 4 and 5 will be covered from Leon, as well as chapters 1 and 2 of Hill.
+Chapters 1-3 and the first half of chapter 5 will be covered from Leon.
 No programming is required for this course.